PetitPrinc3/PetitPrinc3/README.md

 ## Support

 > 👋🏼 Hey everyone !
-I provide free software, feel free to use them and edit them as you wish.
+I provide free software, feel free to use it and edit it as you wish.
 I will also provide a bit of support should you need it when contacted through the contact channels specified below.
 Feel free to help me out as you can !

 - ⭐️ You can help by hitting Star on the repositories you like !
 - ☕️ You can buy me a [coffee](https://www.paypal.com/paypalme/AReppelin)